 This work has been endorsed by the IMCC.
 We acknowledge valuable feedback on the draft by the IMCC Publication Speakers Committee and in particular M.~Loeschner and F.~Meloni.
 The work started in the context of the preparation of the input to the 2026 update of the European Strategy for Particle Physics and some of its results are documented in the IMCC submission~\cite{InternationalMuonCollider:2025sys}.
 We thank J.~de Blas, R.~Franceschini and X.~Wang for collaboration at the initial stage of the work.
 We also acknowledge for hospitality the Galileo Galilei Institute for Theoretical Physics (GGI) where part of this work was completed during the GGI Workshop ``Exploring the energy frontier with muon beams''.

-The work of A. G. was supported in part by the European Union - Next Generation EU under Italian MUR grant PRIN-2022-RXEZCJ.
+The work of AG was supported in part by the European Union - Next Generation EU under Italian MUR grant PRIN-2022-RXEZCJ.
 DM acknowledges support from the European Union - Next Generation EU under Italian MUR grant PRIN~20224JR28W.
+AW acknowledges financial support from the Spanish Ministry of Science and Innovation (MICINN) through the Spanish State Research Agency, under Severo Ochoa Centres of Excellence Programme 2025-2029 (CEX2024001442-S).
 This work is part of the R\&D\&i project PID2023-146686NB-C31, funded by MICIU/AEI/10.13039/ 501100011033/ and by ERDF/EU.